Changes to the Boarding and Group Housing Regulations

 To view responses to Frequently Asked Questions related to the existing boarding house regulations, please click here.

-Please click on the links below to access a preliminary boarding and group housing staff report and preliminary amendment recommendations.
-Beginning on February 9, 2021 with the initial posting of this material, a public comment period of over 30 days commenced prior to the item being considered by the Planning Committee on March 15, 2021.
-Staff strongly encourages the community to comment and provide feedback on these written recommended changes.
-All comments submitted via the form below will be part of the record and provided to the Planning Committee, Planning Commission, and Metro Council.
-Comments received after March 14, 2021 will not be provided to the Planning Committee; however, staff will continue to accept comments for the file up until the Planning Commission public hearing date (which is to be determined) and provide them to the Planning Commission and Metro Council.
+Please click on the links below to access a staff report and preliminary amendment recommendations.
+Beginning on February 9, 2021 with the initial posting of this material, a public comment period commenced.
+Staff strongly encouraged the community to comment and provide feedback on the written recommended changes.
+All comments submitted by April 15, 2021 via the form below below are part of the record.

-- Preliminary Boarding and Group Housing Staff Report
+Boarding and Group Housing Staff Report - Revised for 4/15/21 hearing

-The draft amendments are currently under review by the Planning Committee of the Planning Commission.
-This is the first formal procedural step.
-After reviewed by the Planning Committee, there will be at least one Planning Commission public hearing in which the community can provide comments directly to the Commission.
-Following the Planning Commission's review and recommendation, the amendments will be reviewed by Metro Council and other cities with zoning authority that choose to take up the matter.
+The draft amendments are currently under review by the Metro Council.
+This is the third formal procedural step.
+Following the Planning Commission's review and recommendation, amendments are reviewed by Metro Council and other cities with zoning authority that choose to take up the matter.

 We Want To Hear From You!

-The draft amendments are preliminary in nature and will evolve as more community input is received and reviewed.
+While the public hearing has been held and public comment period is now closed, staff continues to want to hear from the community.
 Please provide comments and ideas on changes to the boarding and group housing regulations by filling out the following comment form.
 You may also contact Joe Haberman at (502)574-6230 or email him with any questions or comments.